JAMA August 04, 2020

 Endpoint

-Key result: Vitamin D supplementation did not result in a lower incidence of invasive cancer or cardiovascular events compared to placebo.
+Key result: Supplementation with vitamin D3 did not result in a lower incidence of invasive cancer or cardiovascular events compared to placebo.

 Tested